-- The "Shoe Shop" sketch in A Bit of Fry and Laurie has: "I dislike the word 'brothel', Mr. Jowett.
+- The ""Shoe Shop" sketch has: "I dislike the word 'brothel', Mr. Jowett.
 I prefer the word 'brothels'.
 Yes, this is a brothels."

 - In the "Flowers for Wendy" horror-parody sketch, the narrator goes into this toward the end for no real reason: "A tale of walking home, and pavements, and forgettings of birthdays, and rememberings, and wantings to buy flowerings, and discoverings of a flower-stallings just at the right momentings."

 - In one of J.D.'s daydream sequences on Scrubs, he was a Mexican migrant worker talking about "apples pie" and "apples juice."

 - A Running Gag for Wheel of Fortune host Pat Sajak whenever a plural category comes up is to do something like "Our category is Living Thingseses."

 - Kenny Mayne will do this on SportsCenter with the word 'assist', e.g. "Rose with 24 points and 9 assistises."

 - Monty Python's Flying Circus, or rather "MONTY...PYTHON'S...FLYING...CIRCUSeses!"

 - Buffy the Vampire Slayer: When Buffy and the Trio (Warren, Andrew and Jonathan) first meet face-to-face, Warren says they are her "arch-nemesises... ses."